 You or your child should be able to go home the same day the operation is performed, but you may feel a little irritated and uncomfortable while you recover.

 Strenuous activities will have to be limited for a few weeks after the operation, and a week or two is often recommended outside of school or work.
 Most people can return to normal activities within a month of surgery.

 Complications of an umbilical hernia repair are uncommon but may include:

 - The wound becomes infected and needs antibiotics.

 - The hernia returns.

-- Feeling bad and having a headache or numbness in the legs a few hours after the operation.
+- I felt terrible and had a headache or numbness in the legs a few hours after the operation.

-- The navel often seems normal after surgery, but there is a possibility that its appearance changes as a result of the operation.
+- The navel often seems normal after surgery, but there is a possibility that its appearance changes as a result of the process.